Our jewellery boutique offers in-house same day repairs and you can speak to our jewellers directly.

 Our jewellers will give you honest advise on what your ring needs and explain the reasons behind it.

-Re-tips (claw replacement on stone settings)
+Re-tips (claw replacement or build up on stone settings)

 Over time, the claws on your settings may wear down.
 Usually the most exposed are the outer claws and the claws on the highest settings.
 We offer full claw re-tips, or building up of claws.
 Each ring is different and it also depends on how badly the claws are worn.
 Our jewellers will examine your jewellery and advise you if any work needs to be done.